Tutorial: Testing workflows using Step Functions and AWS SAM CLI Local - AWS Step Functions

 docker run -p 8083:8083 amazon/aws-stepfunctions-local

-For information about installing the Docker version of Step Functions, see Setting Up Step Functions Local (Downloadable Version) and Docker.
+For information about installing the Docker version of Step Functions, see Setting Up Step Functions Local (Downloadable Version) in Docker.

 Note